pmcall/snake-client/README.md

 - Follow steps inside the snek server repo to run the server side
 - Run the development snake client using the `node play.js` command.
+- Use WASD keys to move and num keys 1-5 to announce some cool messages to your buddies!
 - Have so much *ssslow* fun! 🐍